 Next question.

-very, very, very good discussion with both of the rating agencies, Standard, Ports and Fitch.
-And I think it's, you know, regarding rating agencies, they won't give you a timeline of how quickly they can raise your, raise your rating.
-But I think that is, I hope it's apparent to everyone that we are working as hard as we can in order to, to find the financial stability and reduce the debt level in the firm.
-So I thought, I don't think it will be within the next quarter, but you have to be on the longer term horizon when looking when we can get back our investment grade rating.
-If you have sort of like realistic expectations, which we have.
+I think that we had a very good discussion with both of the rating agencies, Stanapors and Fitch.
+And I think it's...
+Regarding rating agencies, they won't give you a timeline of how quickly they can raise your rating.
+But I think that is...
+I hope it's apparent to everyone that we are working as hard as we can in order to find the financial stability and reduce the debt level in the firm.
+So I don't think it will be within the next quarter, but you have to be on the longer term horizon when we can get better investment grade rating, if you have realistic expectations, which we have.
 But I would like to reiterate that we have a very good discussion and a very constructive discussion with both of the rating agencies.

-More questions at this time.
-So I hand the conference back to the speakers for any closing comments.
+more questions at this time, so I hand the conference back to the speakers for any closing comments.

 Thank you.
 Thank you for listening.
-I think we are in SBB very, very happy about the development in the ongoing business.
+I think we are in SBB very happy about the development in the ongoing business.
 The like for like revenues grows in a good pace and even higher pace is the net operating income growing due to a strict cost control in SBB at the moment.
 And also we think the financial market is improving for us.
 Gradually we get more access to capital, both debt and equity, which is helpful.
-And I think we're taking step by step in the right direction and we'll bring SBB back to financial stability.
+And I think we're taking step by step in the right direction and we'll bring SBV back to financial stability.
 Thank you.